Hawkesbury-Nepean Waterkeeper Alliance

 Hawkesbury-Nepean Regional Forum: Community report card

 The Hawkesbury-Nepean Waterkeeper hosted our second virtual forum, bringing together community participants, academics, and local and state government representatives.
-The forum, held in May 2022, was attended by 44 attendees from 39 different organsations and local community groups.
+The forum, held in May 2022, was attended by 44 attendees from 39 different organisations and local community groups.
 Sharing their knowledge was Paul Bennett, Manager Land Services at Greater Sydney Local Land Services, on the impacts of flooding on riparian zones along the Hawkesbury.
 The Alliance also officially introduced their new Waterkeeper, Dr Michelle Ryan (School of Science, WSU) and formally launched their Hawkesbury-Nepean River Report Card.
 The report card takes a different approach to water monitoring, and combines scientific, social, and cultural data collected by both scientists and citizen scientists.

 Yellomundee Cultural Walk and Talk

 Our Alliance hosted on Dharug Ngurra, in partnership with Local Land Services, a Yellomundee cultural walk and talk with Uncle Lex Dadd and Chris Tobin (local Dharug educators) and 25 invitees including local river advocates, local council and agencies and Western academic staff and student in May 2022.
 The aim of this event was to learn what it is to care for Country and be connected culturally to our waterways.
-The activities including a smoking cermony, a hand print ‘sign in’ to Country and a discussion of water values then and now.
+The activities including a smoking ceremony, a hand print ‘sign in’ to Country and a discussion of water values then and now.
 It is the intent that from the Waterkeeper Alliance will continue to work with a small group of river champions on an Indigenous voice for the River.

-Led by Cattai Hills Environment Network, community came together to learn how they can help look after our waterways to care for platypus in August 2022.
+Supporting this, the community came together to learn how they can help look after our waterways to care for platypus in August 2022.
 After expert talks from Dr Michelle Ryan, Western Sydney University and the HNWA Waterkeeper, and Melissa, a bush regenerator from Ecotune, the community volunteers planted more than 800 native grass seedlings along Cattai Creek (the riparian zone).
 Grass species included Lomandra longifolia, Dianella caerulea, Gahnia sieberiana, Commelina cyanea.

 This project received grant funding from WIRES through their annual National Grant Program.
 For more information go to WIRES website (opens in a new window).